sguox002/leetcode/leetcode-all.md

 ->>

 ## math
+<<-201	Bitwise AND of Numbers Range    		39.5%	Medium
+get the lowest bit and then shrink the range by 2 to get higher bits.
+->>

+<<-223	Rectangle Area    		38.0%	Medium
+find the covered area by two rectangles.
+A+B-overlap(A,B)
+->>

+<<-233	Number of Digit One    		31.5%	Hard
+count total number of digit 1 for all numbers <=n. from MSB to LSB.
+->>

+<<-260	Single Number III    		65.1%	Medium
+two elements appear once and others appear two times.
+- xor will eliminate all appear twice
+- then using one set bit in the xor result to paritition into two parts and do xor in each parts

+->>

+<<-268	Missing Number    		52.7%	Easy
+missing in [0,n], xor.
+->>

+<<-287	Find the Duplicate Number    		56.6%	Medium
+n+1 elements with 1-n, one appear twice. xor
+->>

 <<-296	Best Meeting Point    		57.9%	Hard
 given a 2d grid with some people on grid, find the meeting point to minimize the total distance. all x's median and all y's median.